Dosh Review 2024: Pros, Cons, and How It Works

 The Dosh App has received a lot of buzz since its official launch in late 2017.

-If you read a Dosh app review (or two) on the web, the general consensus seems to be that it’s the cash back app to beat in at least the next few years.
+Many who have written Dosh app reviews say it’s the cash-back app to beat.
 In a world where Rakuten and Swagbucks have typically dominated, Dosh has really come out of nowhere.

-Its “set it and forget it” approach, impressive list of participating merchants, and generous referral bonuses are more than enough to make anyone sit up and take notice.
+Its “set it and forget it” approach, an impressive list of participating merchants, and generous referral bonuses are enough to make anyone sit up and take notice.

 Dosh Review: What Is the Dosh App?

-Simply put, Dosh is a smartphone app that gives you cash back every time you make a purchase at participating outlets using your credit card.
+Dosh is an app that gives you cash back when you make a purchase at participating outlets using your credit card.
 It also works with debit cards, but you have to choose the “credit” option when checking out.

-For starters, Dosh is the only cash back app that I know of that automatically sends a small percentage of cash back without the usual hassles involved in such transactions.
-No coupons, no scanning of receipts, no promo codes, etc. Just live life as normal and get cash back.
+Dosh is the only cash-back app that automatically sends cash back without the usual hassle involved.
+No coupons, no scanning receipts, no promo codes, no clicking on a special button.
+Just shop normally and get cash back.

 Here are my current Dosh lifetime earnings:

-Just download the app, link your credit card (this is secure), then you’re off to the races.
-You can start shopping at participating merchants using your credit card and points will be added to your “Dosh Wallet” straight away.
-Once your balance reaches a minimum of $25, you can cash out via Direct Deposit or PayPal.
+Just download the app and link your credit card.
+You can start shopping at participating merchants using your credit card, and points will be added to your “Dosh Wallet” right away.
+Once your balance reaches a minimum of $25, you can cash out via direct deposit or PayPal.

-The company has formed a partnership with major brands, merchants, companies, and hotels to help you get some money back (up to 10 percent) every time you make a purchase.
+The company has formed a partnership with major brands, merchants, companies, and hotels to help you get money back (up to 10 percent) every time you make a purchase.

-As with every cash back app, you have to spend money to save money.
-If you do a lot of shopping and reside in a location that’s close to many participating stores, then having Dosh will save you a ton of cash.
+As with every cash-back app, you have to spend money to save money.
+If you shop a lot and live near many participating stores, then having Dosh will save you a ton of cash.

 How to Make Money with Dosh

-Dosh offers users several ways to make money or get some cash back.
+Dosh offers users several ways to make money or get cash back.